• Skip to primary navigation

 Salt – this is to your own taste.

-Water – the amount of water you will need will depend on how much water is in your tomatoes.
-The addition of the water helps the onions to soften while the sauce is cooking, and the water should all have evapourated once the sauce is ready.
+Water - the amount of water you will need will depend on how much water is in your tomatoes.
+The addition of the water helps the onions to soften while the sauce is cooking, and the water should all have evaporated once the sauce is ready.
 I normally add about a quarter of a cup.

 What to do